Steve Buyer: Smoking

-Healthcare

-In working to improve America's health care system Buyer believes Congress should be focusing on what is broken with the current health care system and keep what is working and leave alone what Americans like about their health care and insurance, "So, when we talk about health care reform, we want to preserve that which is right, and we want to work on that which is wrong.
-When my Democrat colleagues of the leadership talk about health care reform, it's about a government-run, socialized health system.
-Let's reject that and let's work together."

-The American Conservative Union gave him a lifetime rating of 91%.

 Political campaigns

 When Buyer first ran for Congress in 1992, he faced three-term Democratic incumbent Jim Jontz in what was then the 5th District, comprising twenty primarily rural counties in north central Indiana.
 Republican Bud Hillis had represented the district for 16 years until his retirement in 1986.
 Jontz, then a state senator, was elected in the face of divided Republican opposition.
 Buyer defeated Jontz by just over 5,000 votes.
 He would never face another contest nearly that close, and was re-elected four times from this district with an average of 62 percent of the vote.

 In 2002, Buyer's district was renumbered as the 4th District, made up of 12 counties in west central Indiana, after the state lost a district in the 2000s round of redistricting.
 Buyer had five opponents in the Republican primary, including fellow Republican congressman Brian Kerns.
 Buyer won with 55 percent of the primary vote.
 He easily won this heavily Republican district in November with 71 percent of the vote and was re-elected three more times after that with an average of 63 percent of the vote.